Miami Lodge 495

 OA Eligibility

-Scouts are elected to the Order by their fellow unit members, following approval by the Scoutmaster or Varsity team Coach.
-To become a member, a youth must be a registered member of a Boy Scout troop or Varsity Scout team and hold the First Class rank.
-The youth must have experienced fifteen days and nights of Boy Scout camping during the two-year period prior to the election.
-The fifteen days and nights must include one, but no more than one, long-term camp consisting of six consecutive days and five nights of resident camping, approved and under the auspices and standards of the Boy Scouts of America.
+Scouts are elected to the Order by their fellow unit members, following approval by the Scoutmaster or Crew Adviser.
+To become a member, a youth must be a registered member of a BSA troop and holds the First Class rank, Venturing Crew and holds the Discovery Award, or the Sea Scout Ordinary rank or higher.
+The youth must have experienced fifteen days and nights of BSA camping during the two-year period prior to the election.
+The fifteen days and nights must include one, but no more than one, long-term camp consisting of six consecutive days and five nights of resident camping, approved and under the auspices and standards of the Scouts BSA.
 The balance of the camping must be overnight, weekend, or other short-term camps.

 Adult selection is based on their ability to perform the necessary functions to help the Order fulfill its purpose, and is not for recognition.
 Selected adult Scouters must be an asset to the Order because of demonstrated abilities, and provide a positive role model for the youth members of the lodge.